Valuing Practice as Research

 Mission Alignment

-Evaluation criteria that match HCT's applied focus and CBL commitment
+Evaluation criteria that match institutional applied focus and CBL commitment

 2